huggingface/blog/nyu-depth-v2.md

 </div>

-[Hugging Face Hub](https://huggingface.co/datasets) is home to 16130 datasets, and this number continues to grow actively.
+[Hugging Face Hub](https://huggingface.co/datasets) is home to over 16k datasets, and this number continues to grow actively.
 These datasets come in all shapes and sizes.
 [Some](https://huggingface.co/datasets?size_categories=size_categories:n%3C1K&sort=downloads) have just about 1000 samples, while [this one](https://huggingface.co/datasets/poloclub/diffusiondb) has more than a trillion samples; all served with a common API provided by [🤗 Datasets library](https://huggingface.co/docs/datasets).

 Like other things at Hugging Face, the Datasets’ Hub is a collaborative community-driven space.
 Contributing a new dataset is fairly straightforward, and the [official guide](https://huggingface.co/docs/datasets/share) will get you started in no time.
 When it comes to contributing larger datasets, things might need additional work.

 So, in this post, we’ll share some best practices for working with large datasets by discussing a case study of the [NYU Depth V2 dataset](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) that we recently added to 🤗 Datasets.
 The approaches shared in this post are modality agnostic, meaning you can apply the same principles to datasets of other modalities (such as video, text, and audio) too.

+## About the task

+Before we proceed to knowing the NYU Depth V2 dataset a little bit better, let's familiarize ourseleves with the task it entails.
+NYU Depth V2 is primarily used for training and evaluating models for the task of [depth estimation](https://huggingface.co/tasks/depth-estimation).
+From the NYU Depth V2 dataset [homepage](https://huggingface.co/datasets/sayakpaul/nyu_depth_v2) on 🤗 Datasets:

+> Depth estimation is the task of approximating the perceived depth of a given image.
+In other words, it's about measuring the distance of each image pixel from the camera.

 ## About the dataset